Are you ready to explore how Ocean Insight can help you unlock the unknown?

 Raman spectroscopy uses scattering of laser light to probe molecular structure.
 Of every million photons scattered, a single photon will interact with the vibrational states of a sample molecule and emit light of a different wavelength.

-Generation of a Raman spectrum begins with an excitation laser, routed to the sample via a Raman probe.
+The generation of a Raman spectrum begins with an excitation laser, routed to the sample via a Raman probe.
 Scattered Raman light is collected by the probe and measured by a spectrometer with the sensitivity and Raman shift range suitable for your application.
-Complete the system with a sample holder that accepts cuvettes, probes or SERS substrates.
+Complete the system with a sample holder that accepts cuvettes, probes or SERS substrates, plus software and laser safety glasses.